webix-hub/docs/data/api/ui.querybuilder_setfilters.md

     - *string*
     - *any*

-See the full list of available filters in the related section of the Query Builder documenatation.
+See the full list of available filters in the [related article of the Query Builder documentation](querybuilder/list_of_filters.md).

 @relatedapi:
 api/ui.querybuilder_getfilters.md

+@related:
+querybuilder/filters.md